oskariorg/oskari-docs/md/documentation/features/maplayers/vectorlayers.md

 For example localized names can be given for feature properties with a JSON-configuration on the `attributes` column.

-For example a consider a GeoJSON presentation of a vector feature like this:
+For example consider a GeoJSON presentation of a vector feature like this:

 ```
 {